MIDeafSense/NOVENOGA-Basics/README.md

 const ship = await quadrant.get(target.uuid);
 ```

-4. Escape from the planet and move to any point in the system
+4. Escape from a planet and move to any point in the system

 ```typescript
 await ship.escape();